Green Haven Correctional Facility: Correction officer deaths

 There have been at least two deaths of correction officers in the line of duty.

 The first was of Donna Payant on May 15, 1981, who disappeared while working at the prison.
 Her body was later found in a garbage dump 20 miles away, sexually violated and strangled, similar to the bodies of victims of serial killer Lemuel Smith, an inmate at the prison.
 A bite mark on Payant's chest also matched Smith's tooth pattern.
 It was determined that Smith had sexually assaulted and strangled Payant in the prison chaplain's office before putting her body in a trash bag and throwing it out with the trash.

 On January 31, 2007, a correction officer in Tower One was found dead due to an apparent gunshot wound to the head.
-Fire and police were dispatched around 10:30 p.m., when they found the hatch to the ladder blocked, they used a Beekman Fire Department ladder truck to break in and get access.
+Fire and police were dispatched around 10:30 p.m.; when they found the hatch to the ladder blocked, they used a Beekman Fire Department ladder truck to break in and get access.
 The tower was closed for investigation, and the death was deemed a suicide.

 Previous death house facility

 In the early 1970s, New York's electric chair "Old Sparky" was moved here from Sing Sing Correctional Facility.
 Capital punishment was reinstated in New York in 1995 when Governor George Pataki signed a new statute into law, which provided for execution by lethal injection.
 On June 24, 2004, in the case People v.
 LaValle, the New York Court of Appeals struck down the statute as unconstitutional under the New York Constitution (at the time, only two individuals were under a sentence of death).
 Although seven individuals were sentenced to death, no one was executed, and the Court of Appeals later commuted the sentence of the final individual under a sentence of death in New York on October 23, 2007, in the case People v.
 John Taylor.
-In July 2008, Governor David Paterson ordered the removal of all execution equipment used to perform lethal injection and the closure of the execution chamber at Green Haven Correctional Facility.
+In July 2008, Governor David Paterson ordered the removal of all execution equipment used to perform lethal injection and the closure of the execution chamber at the Green Haven Correctional Facility.